nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 119
 00:06:50,195 --> 00:06:56,205
-[SPEAKER_01]: plan out two weeks of work and just you know we've got to disappear for those two weeks unless like something super urgent comes up
+[SPEAKER_01]: plan out two weeks of work and just you know we kind of disappear for those two weeks unless like something super urgent comes up

 120
 00:06:56,185 --> 00:06:59,378